 In my opinion, societies are more healthy when people are allowed to watch what they wanna watch and listen to what they wanna listen to.
 Because extreme acts of violence are both inherently more cinematic (the artistic argument) and because they are much less available to us in real-life than, say, sex or nudity or foul language (the escapist argument), their censorship is more offensive and thus the ratings double-standard is justified.

-I’m not saying that letting boys (or girls, for that matter) watch violent movies will solve all of society’s problems, but this idea that people, especially children, are harmed by things like violent movies or videogames is getting more ludicrous by the year.
+I’m not saying that letting children watch violent movies will solve all of society’s problems, but this idea that people, especially children, are harmed by things like violent movies or videogames is getting more ludicrous by the year.
 When I watch something like The Raid, I don’t feel like kicking ass, I feel like I got my ass kicked.
 In other words, let us watch our ultra-violent movies, and let the kids watch them too.
 That’s not too much to ask.